 - (a) Blocking should only be used after giving consideration to the following: - 1.
 The technique should only be used by officers who have received training in the technique. - 2.
-The technique should only be used by officers who have received approval from a supervisor. - 3.
-The need to immediately stop the suspect vehicle or prevent it from leaving reasonably appears to outweigh the risks of injury or death to occupants of the suspect vehicle, officers, or other members of the public. - 4.
-It reasonably appears the technique will contain or prevent the pursuit. - (b) The Pursuit Intervention Technique (PIT) is one form of intervention involving direct contact of a suspect vehicle by a law enforcement vehicle, in an attempt to cause the suspect vehicle to spin out and cause the pursuit to end.
-The PIT may be used to end a pursuit when other means have been considered and tried or ruled out.
-PIT is a safe tactic when properly executed by trained personnel.
-The PIT should only be used after giving consideration to the following: - 1.
-The technique should only be used by officers who have received training in the technique, including speed restrictions. - 2.
-Supervisory approval should be obtained before using the technique. - 3.
-PIT maneuvers may become more hazardous at higher speeds and whenever possible the maneuver should be employed at speeds of 35 MPH or less. - 4.
-The need to immediately stop the suspect vehicle reasonably appears to outweigh the risks of injury or death to occupants of the suspect vehicle, officers, or other members of the public. - 5.
-It reasonably appears the technique will terminate or prevent the pursuit. - 6.
-The availability of a properly trained officer to employ the tactic. - 7.
-The potential danger to the public that PIT may create.
+The need to immediately stop the suspect vehicle or prevent it from leaving reasonably appears to outweigh the risks of injury or death to occupants of the suspect vehicle, officers, or other members of the public. - 3.
+It reasonably appears the technique will contain or prevent the pursuit. - (b) Ramming a fleeing vehicle should only be done after giving consideration to the following: - 1.
+Supervisory approval should be obtained before using the technique. - 2.
+The need to immediately stop the suspect vehicle reasonably appears to substantially outweigh the risks of injury or death to occupants of the suspect vehicle, officers, or other members of the public. - It reasonably appears the technique will terminate or prevent the pursuit.